Shawn72/mamlaka.interview/README.md

   ### The migration creates all the necessary tables and also adds user roles

 # Run the API to pull up swagger UI
-## the followng url is launched: https://localhost:7124/swagger/ui/index.html
+## the following url is launched: https://localhost:7124/swagger/ui/index.html
 ## access the endpoints using the above url
 ## to view transactions using the portal, launch the react (cloned from Mamlaka Ui repo, given above too) portal on port 3000, then use the user you have created to login